 In our experiments, we randomly generate a set V of n wireless nodes on a 200m by 200m square, i.e., randomly and uniformly choosing nodes' x-coordinate and y-coordinate values.
 The transmission radius of all wireless nodes is an experimental parameter.
 We then generate the UDG(V), and test the connectivity of UDG(V).
-If it is connected, we construct different topologies from V, such as CDS, CDS',

-Fig. 13.
-The relation of the communication cost and the node degree with the transmission radius.

-ICDS, ICDS', LDel(ICDS), and so on.
-Then, we measure the stretch factors, degree bound of these topologies, and the communication cost to construct them.
+If it is connected, we construct different topologies from V, such as CDS, CDS', ICDS, ICDS', LDel(ICDS), and so on.
+Then we measure the stretch factors, degree bound of these topologies, and the communication cost to construct them.
 Given n, we generate 10 vertex sets V of size n and then generate the graphs for each of these 10 vertex sets.
 The average and the maximum are computed over all these vertex sets.
-Fig. 8 gives all different topologies defined in this paper for the unit disk graph illustrated by Fig. 7.
+Figure 7 gives all different topologies defined in this paper for the unit disk graph illustrated by Figure 6.
 The transmission radius of each node here is set as 35m.

-In Table 1, $l_a$ and $l_m$ are the average and the maximum length stretch factor over all nodes and all graphs respectively; $h_a$ and $h_m$ are the average and the maximum hop stretch factor over all graphs, respectively.
-Additionally, $d_a$ and $d_m$ denote the average and the maximum node degree, and e is the average number of edges over all graphs.
+In following Table I, l_a and l_m are the average and the maximum length stretch factor over all nodes and all graphs respectively; h_a and h_m are the average and the maximum hop stretch factor over all graphs respectively.
+Additionally, d_a and d_m denote the average and the maximum node degree, e is the average number of edges over all graphs.
 Here, the maximum node degrees of CDS', ICDS', and LDel(ICDS') are large because the backbone nodes have many links to the dominatee nodes when the graph is dense.
-As we expected, they are almost equal to the maximum node degree of the unit disk graph.
-The maximum node degree of the backbone graph such as CDS, ICDS, and LDel(ICDS) does not depend on the node density.
+As we expected, they are almost equal to the maximum node degree of the backbone graph such as CDS, ICDS, and LDel(ICDS) does not depend on the node density.
 Graph LDel(ICDS) has the lowest maximum degree because it removes the some crossing links in other graphs.